 When will US Government Collapse?

-This post on “When will US Government Collapse?” is part of a series examining the possibility that rather than a slow, processual decline in US hegemony there could be a much more rapid fall.
+This post on “When will US Government Collapse?” was part of a five-post series in April 2018 examining the possibility that rather than a slow, processual decline in US hegemony there could be a much more rapid fall.
 The series began with When will the United States Collapse? and continued by examining the stock market as a possible trigger.
-The next post is about what might happen if the rest of the world decides to stop funding the US debt-machine.
-The series concludes with What should you do?
+The fourth post was about what might happen if the rest of the world decided to stop funding the US debt-machine.
+The series concluded with What should you do?

 We haven’t been in a safe space since Nov.
 8, 2016, but we’re in especially dangerous territory now.
 President Trump seems closer than ever to decisions that could plunge the country into crisis.
 And there’s nothing in his bearing or behavior to suggest that he cares all that much about sparing America that chaos and pain. . . .
 There is no Hope Hicks anymore, no Rob Porter, no Gary Cohn, no H. R. McMaster: The ranks of people who either gave Trump a sense of comfort and stability or sought to steer him away from his most destructive impulses have thinned.

-These actions could trigger a economic or political crisis in the United States.
-As Charles Blow put it on 12 April 2018, these are Signs of a Political Armageddon: “The country is in a perilous position.
+Such actions could trigger an economic or political crisis in the United States.
+As Charles Blow put it, these are Signs of a Political Armageddon: “The country is in a perilous position.
 It is in the hands and under the thumb of a man now motivated by a primal survival instinct, a consuming egotism and a petrifying fear of ignominy.
 At this point, nothing is beyond the possible, no matter how ill advised and how ultimately destructive.”
-Or as Adam Davidson wrote in The New Yorker on 14 April 2018, this is the End Stage of the Trump Presidency: “We don’t know the precise path the next few months will take.
+Or as Adam Davidson wrote in The New Yorker, this is the End Stage of the Trump Presidency: “We don’t know the precise path the next few months will take.
 There will be resistance and denial and counterattacks.
 But it seems likely that, when we look back on this week, we will see it as a turning point.
 We are now in the end stages of the Trump Presidency.”

 Who’s in charge for economic crisis?